 “Once again, our report shows that too many Americans are suffering, and far too many are not receiving the treatment they need to live healthy and productive lives,” said Paul Gionfri, CEO of MHA.

-Based on annual data in the MHA report, six out of ten people diagnosed with major depression did not receive treatment, Fox News reported.
+Based on annual data in the MHA report, six out of ten people diagnosed with major depression did not receive treatment, according to Fox News.

 Additionally, forensic psychologists have suggested, based on other research by MHA, that lack of treatment for a mental illness can drastically increase the risk of incarceration.